-Facilities and Equipment that Support Safe Operation
+Facilities, Equipment and ICT that Support Safe Operation

 Working Closely with Shipyards